suryaadev/solidity_c/README.md

 # solidity_course
-This repo contains all the solidity smart contracts which I coded during learning solidity from freebootcamp.
+This repo contains all the solidity smart contracts which I coded during learning solidity from freebootcamp by Patrickcollins.

 <a href="https://github.com/suryaadev/solidity_c/blob/master/contracts/SimpleStorage.sol"> 1. simple Storage : in this I implemented simple logic how to work with variables in solidy and how to manipulate them.</a>